-Students are expected to be informed concerning the regulations governing academic matters.
+Students are expected to know the rules that govern academic matters.
 This bulletin presents answers to general questions regarding academic policies.
-Students with unique problems and special circumstances should consult the appropriate dean or program coordinator.
+Students with special problems and circumstances should consult the dean or program coordinator of the school that interests them.
 Responsibility for meeting degree requirements rests upon the student.
-Each student is expected to be aware of the various requirements as published in the bulletin under which he/she plans to graduate.
-The bulletin in force at the time of initial registration is the binding document between the student and the university.
-However, a student may file an official petition with his/her dean requesting to be allowed to meet the requirements of another bulletin in force during his/her time of residence.
-The student's freedom to choose the bulletin under which he/she will graduate has certain restrictions.
+Each student is expected to be aware of all relevant requirements published in the bulletin under which he/she plans to graduate.
+The bulletin in force when one first registers is the binding document between the student and the university.
+However, a student may request permission to meet the requirements of another bulletin in force during his/her years at the university.
+The student's freedom to choose the bulletin under which he/she will graduate is limited.
 Undergraduates should see the section "Student's Governing Bulletin" (p.
-23).
+29).
 Graduate students should see "Residency Requirements and Time Limits" (p.
-31).
+42).